cse-iitb-wiki/cse-iitb-wiki.github.io/_pages/contributing.md

 Edits to this wiki can be made by modifying the source .md files in the following github repo: [https://github.com/cse-iitb-wiki/cse-iitb-wiki.github.io/](https://github.com/cse-iitb-wiki/cse-iitb-wiki.github.io/) .
 If you do not have access, please message in the "IITB CSE PhDs" WhatsApp group.
 You may either create a new branch for your edits or push directly to `master` in case of small changes.
 If you create a new branch, then you must open a pull request and merge the branch to master in order for your changes to reflect on the site.

+This is an unmoderated wiki, with contributions welcome and encouraged from all IITB CSE PhD students.
+Please **feel free to edit anything**, without the fear of breaking anything.
+The maintainers will take care of any technical issues which may arise.

 * TOC
 {:toc}

+# How

 ## Folder Layout
 All content is in markdown (.md) files.
 Following is a useful resource for markdown: [https://guides.github.com/features/mastering-markdown/](https://guides.github.com/features/mastering-markdown/)